2019 Conversation Analysis

 Latest Buzz on Stevia

 The International Stevia Council conducted research through analysis of the online conversation and search trends to identify and better understand the attitudes and perceptions around stevia in English and Spanish speaking countries.
-The analysis compared data from 2013-2015 versus more current conversations from 2015-2017.
+The analysis compared data from the 2013-2015 versus more current conversation from 2017-2018.

 - There has been a dramatic increase in the total amount of the conversation (mentions of stevia in conjunction with the selected keywords) in both English (254% increase over the previous period) and Spanish (200% increase).